Understanding Major Depressive Disorder

 If you’ve been experiencing any combination of these symptoms for more than two weeks, it might be time to talk with a mental health professional.

 There’s no single cause of MDD.
 Instead, it usually results from a combination of biological, psychological, and environmental factors.
-Some common contributors include:
+Those with a family history of depression are more likely to develop it themselves, and it can also be “triggered” by situational factors, like the death of a loved one, divorce, or job loss.

 • Genetics: Having a family history of depression increases your risk.

-• Brain chemistry: Imbalances in neurotransmitters like serotonin and dopamine can play a role.
+• Brain chemistry: Difficulty producing and processing neurotransmitters like serotonin and dopamine can play a role.

-• Hormonal changes: Life transitions such as pregnancy, menopause, or thyroid issues can trigger depression.
+• Hormones: Changes in hormone production, such as pregnancy, menopause, or thyroid issues can trigger depression.

 • Trauma or stress: Childhood adversity, loss of a loved one, or chronic stress may increase vulnerability.

-• Medical conditions: Chronic illnesses like diabetes, cancer, or chronic pain are often linked to depression.
+• Medical conditions: Chronic illnesses like diabetes, cancer, and chronic pain can often trigger depression.

 How is MDD diagnosed?

-Diagnosing clinical depression involves a careful assessment by a qualified mental health provider.
-They’ll talk with you about your symptoms, how long you’ve been experiencing them, and how they affect your daily life.
+Diagnosing clinical depression involves a careful assessment by a qualified mental health provider, like a therapist or psychiatrist.
+Your primary care doctor could also diagnose depression.
+A clinician will talk with you about your symptoms, how long you’ve been experiencing them, and how they affect your daily life.
+Someone must have at least five of the symptoms listed above, lasting for at least two weeks, to receive a diagnosis of MDD.

 Northeast Health Services takes a compassionate and individualized approach to care.
 Our providers are here to listen without judgment and help you find a path forward that reflects your needs and goals.